Thursday, December 25, 2014

 We seem to go through waves where several works of utopian fiction are published in succession, and then waves where dystopian visions prevail in literature.
 Sometimes these waves overlap, like when a retreating wave in the ocean slides under a new breaker, and their ripples interweave.

-Lately I’ve been thinking a lot about utopias and dystopias in fiction—I’ve been listening during my commute to David Lodge’s book A Man of Parts, about H.G.
+Lately I’ve been thinking a lot about utopias and dystopias in fiction—I’ve been listening to an audiobook of David Lodge’s A Man of Parts, about H.G.
 Wells, a biographical novel about that English writer.
 Wells wrote several books that could be considered both utopian and dystopian, but he was essentially an optimist.
 One of his novels, in fact, is called A Modern Utopia, published in 1905.

 The other reason that these ideas have been crossing my mind regularly is that my son is deeply involved in reading contemporary bestsellers that take place in dystopian worlds, such as The Hunger Games and Divergent.
-He can’t read those books fast enough—and all their sequels.
+He can’t read those books fast enough.

 H. G. Wells came of age with the generation that grew up before World War I started in 1914 and before the Russian Revolution took place in 1917.
 Several writers of those pre-war years were drawn to writing utopian fiction.
 In addition to Wells’s novel, there was Charlotte Perkins Gilman’s feminist utopian fiction, Herland, published in 1915.
 Not too long before that, William Morris’s book News from Nowhere appeared in 1890 (the word “utopia” means “nowhere” in ancient Greek).